antonvh/LMS-uart-esp/Projects/GraphLog/README.md

 Run `from graphlog import *` on the ESP8266.
 The webserver should start.

+For automatic start of the webserver, copy the file `graphlog.py` ad `main.py` to the ESP8266.

 ### On the SPIKE

 Execute the program `SPIKE_graphlog.py`.